hemerajs/hemera/README.md

 ```

 ## Documentation
 There is an extensive <a href="https://hemerajs.github.io/hemera/">documentation</a> or look in the <a href="https://github.com/hemerajs/hemera/tree/master/examples">Examples</a>.

+## Get Involved

+- **Contributing**: Pull requests are welcome!
+    - Read [`CONTRIBUTING.md`](.github/CONTRIBUTING.md) and check out our [help-wanted](https://github.com/hemerajs/hemera/issues?q=is%3Aissue+is%3Aopen+label%3Astatus%3Ahelp-wanted) issues
+    - Submit github issues for any feature enhancements, bugs or documentation problems
+- **Support**: Join our [gitter chat](https://gitter.im/hemerajs/hemera) to ask questions to get support from the maintainers and other Hemera developers
+    - Questions/comments can also be posted as [github issues](https://github.com/marko-js/hemerajs/hemera/issues)
+- **Discuss**: Tweet using the `#HemeraJs` hashtag

 ## Packages